Get Up (Amel Larrieux song)

 "Get Up" is a song recorded by American singer and songwriter Amel Larrieux.
 It was released on October 5, 1999 as the lead single from her debut solo studio album, Infinite Possibilities (2000).
-It was written by Nelly Furtado, Larrieux and her husband, Lura Larrieux.
+It was written by Larrieux and her husband, Lura Larrieux.

 "Get Up" managed to enter the Billboard Hot 100 chart, peaking at number 97 and remains as Larrieux's only entry on the chart as a solo singer.